 Our courses cover the entire radio field.
 Complete elementary and advanced instruction... taught by outstanding teachers.
-Modern, up-todate methods are used plus the benefit of association with the largest, most complete research laboratory in the radio industry.
+Modern, up-to-date methods are used plus the benefit of association with the largest, most complete research laboratory in the radio industry.
 The cost is surprisingly low for the training you get.
-As the oldest radio school in America-and the most modern, upto-date courses-we have given training to nearly 20,000 men.
-Many of these nowhold responsible positions in the radio industry.
-But none arrived overnight.
-Nor will you.
-Your success may depend on how well you train yourself.
-But...be sure to get that training at the right place.
-Write today for our free catalog.
-The coupon makes it easy.